mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 The function you assign to this property will be called whenever the Story you are rendering calls `goto`.
 You will receive the same parameters passed to the `goto` function by the component.
-If you don't pass any function to this Storybook will log an action in the actions panel.
+If you don't pass any function to this, Storybook will log an action in the actions panel.

 ```ts